Mendiola Street: 2001

 On May 1, 2001, supporters of former President Joseph Estrada, angered by his arrest following his ouster from power earlier that year, marched to Mendiola Street after staging demonstrations outside the EDSA Shrine.
-They demanded the release and reinstate of Estrada.
+They demanded the release and reinstatement of Estrada.
 A violent confrontation ensued between Estrada's supporters and members of the Philippine National Police and the Armed Forces of the Philippines, who were then tasked by the then-President, Gloria Macapagal Arroyo, to secure Malacañang Palace and the areas surrounding it.
 Mendiola Street and the vicinity around Malacañang Palace became a front line after the protesters tried to storm the Palace.
 Casualties were high on both the Estrada supporters' and government troops' end.
-As a result of the looting of stores and shops and the burning of several government and private vehicles by the protesters, damage to and loss of property along Mendiola Street and areas within the vicinity of Malacañang Palace was estimated to in millions of pesos.
+As a result of the looting of stores and shops and the burning of several government and private vehicles by the protesters, damage to and loss of property along Mendiola Street and areas within the vicinity of Malacañang Palace was estimated to be millions of pesos.
 President Gloria Macapagal Arroyo declared a state of rebellion to stifle the rioting; it was lifted after two days.

+2025

+On September 21, 2025, as protests gathered in Luneta Park and EDSA Shrine, a group of unidentified masked rioters clashed with the police on Mendiola Street, throwing stones and bottles, and waving the Philippine flag, anarchy symbols, and the Straw Hat Pirates' Jolly Roger near the Mendiola Peace Arch in an attempt to break through the police line shielding the road to Malacañang Palace amidst the anti-corruption rallies.
+The police tried to defend the bridge.
+The rallyists then proceeded to destroy barricades and police defenses, and fires lit up on an excavator in the middle of the street and along the road.
+As a result of the chaos, authorities then started throwing tear gas, using water cannons, and arrested 17 rioters.
+There were 48 injured on both the rallyist and police sides, which led to rallyists retreating from Mendiola Street.

+Rallies have continued throughout October.
+On October 3, teachers, led by the Alliance of Concerned Teachers, 'walked-out' against corruption.
+Meanwhile, on October 17, youth groups such as Anakbayan, UP Act Against Corruption Network, National Union of Students of the Philippines, and Kabataan Partylist launched a 5,000 youth mobilization.
+Both protests marched to Mendiola.